kutec/kutec-content/html/Semantic HTML5 - A Complete Guide to SEO-Friendly, Accessible Markup/index.md

 <!-- After (enlightened) -->
 <button aria-label="Submit form">Submit</button>
 ```
-_"Okay, fess up - who else has used a div as a button and lived to regret it?
-Share your horror stories below!"_
+_Okay, fess up - who else has used a div as a button and lived to regret it?
+Share your horror stories below!_

 ### 2. **Debugging Without Losing Your Mind**
 Ever tried to find where a style is coming from in a `<div>`-only codebase?
 It's like playing CSS whack-a-mole.
 Semantic tags **reduce selector complexity**: